SK-EID/smart-id-java-client/README.md

 # Setting the order of preferred interactions for displaying text and asking PIN

-An app can support different interaction flows and a Relying Party can demand a particular flow with or without a fallback possibility.
+The app can support different interaction flows and a Relying Party can demand a particular flow with or without a fallback possibility.
 Different interaction flows can support different amount of data to display information to user.

 Available interactions: